Hundreds ransack downtown Chicago businesses after shooting

 The mayhem brightened the national spotlight that has been on Chicago for weeks after a surge in gun violence that resulted in more homicides in July than any month in decades.
 President Donald Trump, who has repeatedly criticized the city's handling of the violence, recently ordered more federal agents to Chicago to take part in what Attorney General William Barr called “classic crime fighting.”

 Further ratcheting up the tensions in the city was a video circulating on Facebook that falsely claimed that Chicago police had shot and killed a 15-year-old boy.
 Posted at 6:30 p.m.
-Sunday, the video shows upset residents confronting officers near the scene where officers shot and wounded an adult suspect who they said had fired at them that day.
-By Monday morning, it had been watched nearly 100,000 times.
+Sunday, the video shows upset residents confronting officers near the scene where police shot and wounded an adult suspect they said had fired at them that day.
+By Monday morning, the footage had been watched nearly 100,000 times.

+Latrell Allen, 20, was charged with attempted murder Monday for allegedly firing on officers, according to Chicago police.
+Officers returned fire, wounding the man, who was taken to a hospital for treatment.
+He was expected to recover.
+Brown said the man had a long criminal history, including arrests for domestic battery and child endangerment.
+A gun was recovered at the scene, he said.

 Witnesses to the unrest described a scene that bore a striking resemblance to the unrest that unfolded when protests over the death of George Floyd in Minneapolis devolved into chaos.
 Brown suggested that the lenient treatment of people arrested then played a role in what happened Monday.